chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

     8. ∀ ζ ∈ C:sub:`L`: inv(Π:sub:`i=1`:sup:`Λ(ζ)` ζ{i}) = Π:sub:`i=1`:sup:`Λ(ζ)` inv(ζ{Λ(ζ) - i + 1}) ∎

 As noted in previous aside, the condition of Invertibility is strong.
 While the Inverse of every Sentence is defined in the domain of Strings, an Inverse Sentence does not necessarily belong to the Corpus of its uninverted form.
 Therefore, when a Sentence is Invertible, it will exhibit syntactical symmetries at not just the Character level, but also at the individual Word level.
-Before moving onto to the last batch of theorems in this section, of which the latter half represents the culmination of the effort so far, a digression into their motivation is in order, as it will help highlight the interplay of syntactic symmetries that give rise to palindromes.
+Before moving onto to the last batch of theorems in this section, a digression into their motivation is in order, as it will help highlight the interplay of syntactic symmetries that give rise to palindromes.

 Consider the Sentences from the English language, *ᚠ = "this is a test"*, *ᚢ = "live on"*,* and *ᚦ = "step on no pets"*.
 Their Character-level representations would be,